ahmz1833/Cross-Arch/README.md

 ## Architecture Specific Notes and References

 You can explore in the `archs/` directory for architecture-specific notes, references, and examples.
-Also there is links to those in the [top](#-supported-architectures) of this README.
+Also there are links to those in the [top](#-supported-architectures) of this README.

 Each architecture folder contains:
 - `README.md`: Architecture overview and specifics.